nickwilson-alation/alation-fetch-glossary-terms/README.md

-# Alation API Data to CSV
+# Alation Fetch Glossary Terms

 This script retrieves glossary terms from the Alation API and converts them to CSV format.